can i drink alcohol while taking wegovy

 Frequently Asked Questions

-Can I drink alcohol while taking Wegovy?
+When should I avoid alcohol completely whilst taking Wegovy?

 Editorial Policy